-Pictured Rocks National Lakeshore is situated in the northeastern section of Alger County along the southern shore of Lake Superior.
-The Pictured Rocks National Lakeshore extends about 35 miles from the City of Munising to the community of Grand Marais, of which 21 miles, or 60 percent are located within Burt Township.
-The Lakeshore area comprises 73,174 acres, of which 19,184 (26 percent) are located in Burt Township.
-Sandstone cliffs, beaches, sand dunes, waterfalls, lakes, forest, and shoreline beckon visitors to Pictured Rocks National Lakeshore.
-Hiking, camping, sightseeing, and four season outdoor opportunities abound.
-The Lakeshore hugs the Lake Superior shoreline for more than 40 miles.
-Lake Superior is the largest, deepest, coldest and most pristine of all the Great Lakes.
+Pictured Rocks National Lakeshore is situated in the northeastern section of Alger County along the Southern Shore of Lake Superior.
+Pictured Rocks National Lake Shore extends about 35 miles from the City of Munising to the community of Grand Marais, of which 21 miles, or 60% are located within Burt Township.
+The Lakeshore area comprises 73,174 acres of which 19,184 (26%) are located in Burt Township.

-The Pictured Rocks area has long been recognized as an outstanding recreational area.
+The Pictured Rocks area has long been recognized as an outstanding recreation area.
 The State of Michigan had plans in 1924 to develop the area as a state park, but lack of funding prevented needed land acquisition.
-National legislation was passed in 1966 creating the Lakeshore and in 1972 the Pictured Rocks National Lakeshore was formally established.
+National legislation was passed in 1966 creating the Lakeshore and in 1972, the Pictured Rocks National Lakeshore was formally established.

-The Lakeshore is known for its multi-colored sandstone cliffs that extend approximately 12 miles along Lake Superior.
+The Lakeshore is known for it's multicolored sandstone cliffs that extend approximately 12 miles along Lake Superior.
 Some miles east of the cliffs, the Grand Sable Dunes rise over 300 feet above Lake Superior.
-The dunes are a major lakeshore attraction and are a rare occurrence in the Great Lakes region and contain uncommon plant species.
+The Dunes are a major lakeshore attraction and are a rare occurrence in the Great Lakes region and contain uncommon plant species.

-The formation of the Pictured Rocks region was the result of geological processes.
+The formation of the Pictured Rocks Region was a result of geological processes.
 Uplift and erosion of the sandstones created the Pictured Rocks, as well as the stacks and arches along the lake.
 Glaciation formed some of the inland lakes and valleys.
 The last retreating glacier deposited a terminal moraine over most of the length of the area and left a large gravel outwash plain (Kingston Plains) to the south of the moraine.
-This glacier and its subsequent lake stages are responsible for the formation of the Grand Sable Dunes and the beaches along the Lake Superior shoreline.
+This glacier and its subsequent lake stages area responsible for the formation of the Grand Sable Dunes and the beaches along the Lake Superior shoreline.